stutisehgal/WATCH-OUT-Pygame-/README.md

 # Contribute
 Thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to Handwritten Digit Recognition.
+The following is a set of guidelines for contributing to WatchOut.
 These are just guidelines, not rules, so use your best judgement and feel free to propose changes to this document in a pull request.

 If you have any questions, open an issue.